Nikhilk91/Dashboard-and-Visualization/Corruption vs Reality/README.md

 ### VII.
 All the links:

-Links related to *'Reason behind corruption in different regions'*:
+Links related to visualization 1, explaining the **,'Reason behind corruption in different regions'**:

 Link: http://www.sciencemag.org/news/2016/03/corrupt-societies-encourage-lying